I wanted this audiobook review to be insightful, and thoughtful, and maybe even a little bit scholarly.

 - The development of history textbooks

-Thapar explores the NCERT textbook debate through first-person memoir.
+Surprisingly, Thapar explores the NCERT textbook debate through first-person memoir.
 This deeply introspective essay explores her own role in shaping how the public views the past.
 Among all her essays, this one feels the most urgent and the most relevant.
 For, she could have written it last week, not 2014 (the original publication date for the monograph).

-The narration by Manisha Sethi is fantastic.
+Furthermore, the narration by Manisha Sethi is fantastic.
 Sethi creates a vibrant yet serious tone for Thapar’s ideas.
 She does not miss Thapar’s humor either or the jibes that Thapar often takes at the right-wing Hindutvadis.
 As I asked in the reel, can we just have her narrate all the books?
 She’s that good.

 The great joy of this audiobook is hearing the words and phrases in Indian languages pronounced by a native speaker.
 It helps make the experience more immersive.